 Pay Item Pay Unit Soil Nail Linear Foot Verification Testing Each

-Payment for Soil Nail Wall will be full compensation for all work and materials required to complete soil nail, initial shotcrete facing, verification testing, excavation and underdrain.
-This work shall include but is not limited to soil nails, proof testing, drilling, grouting, bearing plates, end hardware (nuts, washers, couplers), certificates of compliance, shotcrete steel, mesh reinforcement, and incidentals necessary to acceptably fabricate and construct the soil nail walls exclusive of any facing items that may be tabulated on the plans.
+Payment for Soil Nail Wall will be full compensation for all work and materials required to complete soil nail wall.
+This work shall include but is not limited to soil nails, proof testing, drilling, grouting, bearing plates, end hardware (nuts, washers, couplers), certificates of compliance, shotcrete steel, mesh reinforcement, and incidentals necessary to acceptably fabricate and construct the soil nail walls exclusive of any final facing items that may be tabulated on the plans.

 All excavation work required to construct the soil nail wall and the initial shotcrete facing to the lines and grades indicated on the plans will be measured and paid for in accordance with Section 203.
 Additional earthwork outside of excavation for the wall installation and backfilling prior to or post wall construction will not be measured and paid for separately, but shall be included in the work.